suttacentral/bilara-data-integrity/README.md

 List of available scripts:

 - **run_all_checks** - run all available checks
-- **check_migration** - cross-validate bilara-data text against original ms_yuttadhammo source files
+- **check_migration** - cross-validate bilara-data text against original ms_yuttadhammo source files; the result will be saved to the path specified in `example_config.yaml` file, by default: `./bilara-data/migration_differences`
 - **bilara_check_comment** - check if path to comments is set up properly
 - **bilara_check_html** - check if path to html files is set up properly
 - **bilara_check_root** - check if path to root files is set up properly